meetdomaine/Kit/documentation/content/docs/theme-setup.md

 ## kit.config.js

 This file can get big but at its core it looks like this.
-For all projects, we recommend having a Babel config and every project must have a "themes" object where each object under "themes" can map to a environment (however, most of the time it is just "development", "staging" and "production").
+For all projects, we recommend having a Babel config and every project must have a "themes" object where each object under "themes" maps to a environment (however, most of the time it is just "development", "staging" and "production").

 Any kit.config.js setting can go into the themes.{environment} object to allow it to be set differently per environment.
-Further, any value can be set per-instance using ENV variables that are pulled from the .env file in the root directory.
+Further, any value can be set differently on each developer computer using ENV variables that are pulled from the `.env` file in the root directory.

 ```js
 module.exports = {